lwIP

 The BSD Sockets API is a common cross-platform TCP/IP sockets API that originated in the Berkeley Standard Distribution of UNIX but is now standardized in a section of the POSIX specification.
 BSD Sockets are sometimes called POSIX Sockets or Berkeley Sockets.

 As implemented in ESP-IDF, lwIP supports all of the common usages of the BSD Sockets API.
+However, not all operations are fully thread-safe, and simultaneous reads and writes from multiple threads may require additional synchronization mechanisms, see Limitations for more details.

 References